Fastestkyo/ED3D/README.md

 ## Hardware

 - **Display:**
-  Repurposing an old LG LCD monitor by removing its backlight and polarizing film to create a see-through screen effect.
+  Repurposing an old LG LCD monitor by removing its lcd thing and polarizing film to create a see-through screen effect.
 This enables the overlay of a virtual 3D model aligned with the physical print.
   *Reference:* [YouTube Guide](https://www.youtube.com/watch?v=IhldXT7yxXo)

 - **Controller + Computer:**